Dym077/goal-mine/README.md

 ### Browser testing
 - The app has been tested for its responsiveness on desktop, laptop, tablet and mobile phone.
 It is fully responsive on all devices.
-- Amiresponsive and Responinator were also useful tools when testing the apps responsiveness.
+- Amiresponsive and Responinator were also useful tools when testing the app's responsiveness.

 ## Technologies Used